Up to date

-Built-in type representing a signal defined in an object.
+A built-in type representing a signal of an Object.

 Signal is a built-in Variant type that represents a signal of an Object instance.
 Like all Variant types, it can be stored in variables and passed to functions.
 Signals allow all connected Callables (and by extension their respective objects) to listen and react to events, without directly referencing one another.
 This keeps the code flexible and easier to manage.